Spoonail-Iroiro/gmaginai-l/docs/USAGE.md

 ![mods-10](image/mods-10.png)

-\* `gmaginai-l` makes a backup of old installation as a `__{modname}` folder before update.
+\* `gmaginai-l` makes a backup of old installation as a `__{modname}` folder before updating.
 The 'Open old folder' opens it.
 \* The `__{modname}` backup will be deleted at the next update!
-If you want to keep it, copy it to another location manually.
+If you want to retain it, copy it to another location manually.

 Follow the distributor's instruction on migration.
-Just overwriting the current one with the old one might break the mod.
+Simply overwriting the current version with the old one might break the mod.
-(e.g. When the new setting file has new items that the old one doesn't)
+(e.g. When the new setting file contains new items not present in the old one)

 ## All Features